 Just wait a few days before you send it, otherwise you'll creep them out.

-You could even send an email recommending a product to somebody that has landed on a specific page if you use Drip.
+You could even send an email recommending a product to somebody that has landed on a specific page.

-Hope you got some new ideas to automate your affiliate marketing in this blog post.
+Hope you got some new ideas to automate your affiliate marketing and create some passive income in this blog post.